 Papilledema

 Papilledema is swelling of the optic disk due to increased intracranial pressure.
 Optic disk swelling resulting from causes that do not involve increased intracranial pressure (eg, malignant hypertension, central retinal vein occlusion) is not considered papilledema.
-There are often no early visual symptoms, although vision may be disturbed for a few seconds.
-Papilledema requires an immediate search for the cause.
+There are often no early visual symptoms, although vision may darken for a few seconds intermittently (transient visual obscurations).
+Papilledema requires a search for the cause.
 Diagnosis is by ophthalmoscopy with further tests, usually brain imaging and sometimes subsequent lumbar puncture, to determine cause.
 Treatment is directed at the underlying condition.

 Papilledema is a sign of elevated intracranial pressure and is almost always bilateral.
 Causes include the following: